moyukapp/moyuk-docs/docs/terms.md

 ## Service Termination

-1. Moyuk will terminate its service on June 1, 2025, 00:00 UTC.
+1. Moyuk terminated its service on June 1, 2025, 00:00 UTC.
-2. After the service termination:
+2. As of the service termination:
-   - All user accounts and associated data will be permanently deleted
+   - The service is no longer accessible
+   - The database has been suspended and is no longer accessible
-   - All apps and their data will be permanently deleted
+   - All data will be permanently deleted on June 30, 2025
+3. Data preservation during transition period:
+   - If you urgently need any data that was stored in your Moyuk account, please contact me directly at hello@moyukapp.com
-   - The service will no longer be accessible
+   - Such requests will be handled on a case-by-case basis
+   - No further announcements will be made regarding the final data deletion on June 30, 2025
-3. Users are responsible for:
+4. Users were responsible for:
-   - Backing up any app code they wish to keep before the service end date
+   - Backing up any app code they wished to keep before the service end date
    - Saving any important data before the service termination
-4. No compensation will be provided in connection with the service termination.
+5. No compensation was provided in connection with the service termination.
-5. The last day for creating new accounts and apps will be May 17, 2025, 00:00 UTC.
+6. The last day for creating new accounts and apps was May 17, 2025, 00:00 UTC.

 ## Contact Us